Andrew Feenberg

 Andrew Feenberg (born 1943) is an American philosopher.
 He holds the Canada Research Chair in the Philosophy of Technology in the School of Communication at Simon Fraser University in Vancouver.
 His main interests are philosophy of technology, continental philosophy, critique of technology and science and technology studies.

 Education

 Feenberg studied philosophy under Herbert Marcuse at the University of California, San Diego and was awarded his PhD in 1972.
 During this time Feenberg was active in the New Left, founding a journal entitled Alternatives and participating in the May '68 events in Paris.

-Feenberg's philosophy of technology
+Philosophy

+Technology

 Compared to his predecessors in philosophy of technology, such as Martin Heidegger and Jacques Ellul who have a dystopian view of technology, Feenberg's view is positive even though critical.
 For Heidegger and Ellul technology affects people's life but is for the most part beyond their control.
 For Feenberg technology and society influence each other.
 He separates himself from the instrumentalists who view technology merely as instruments which are within humans' full control.